Aidlab/aidlab-android-sdk-example/README.md

-# Introduction
+This repository is for developers who want to build publicly distributed applications integrating Aidlab and Aidmed One.
+The Android example demonstrates how to connect and pair with devices, helping you save time and accelerate development.

-This repository is dedicated for developers who want to understand how to build publicly distributed applications featuring Aidlab sensor integration.
-Android-Example will guide you how to connect with Aidlab, so it will save your time and make real development faster and easier.
+For answers to common questions about Aidlab, visit our [developer portal](https://www.aidlab.com/developer).

-You can check our [website](https://www.aidlab.com/developer) to get the answers for the most common questions related to Aidlab.
+## Technical overview

-# Technical overview
+- Requires Android 9+ (API level 28+)

-This examples of Aidlab was build for Android 7.1+ (API level 25+), in Android Studio 2023.2.1.
+- compileSdk 36, targetSdk 36

-More information and detailed documentation can be found on our [website](https://www.aidlab.com/developer/docs/).
+- Works with recent Android Studio versions (e.g., 2025.1.2+)